Podcast Annotation Format

 WebVTT tells you what was said.
 Podcast annotations tell you what was said about.

-The Podcast Annotation Format is a simple, open JSON spec for timestamped entity annotations on audio.
+The Podcast Annotation Format is a JSON spec for timestamped entity and topic annotations on spoken audio.
 Annotation sets can be produced by humans, automated pipelines, or hybrid workflows.
-Transcripts made podcasts searchable.
-Annotations make them understandable.
+The goal is modest: make the references inside a podcast episode addressable, so that a player, search index, archive, or show-notes generator can do something useful with them.

 Design Principles